 Additionally, certain third parties with whom we engage or may engage, including collaborators, contract organizations, third-party manufacturers, suppliers, clinical trial sites, regulators and other third parties, are similarly adjusting their operations and assessing their capacity in light of the COVID-19 pandemic.
 If these third parties experience shutdowns or continued business disruptions, our ability to conduct our business in the manner and on the timelines presently planned could be materially and negatively impacted.
-For example, as a result of the COVID-19 pandemic, there could be delays in the procurement of materials or manufacturing supply chain for one or more of our product candidates, which could delay or otherwise impact our preclinical studies and our ongoing or planned future clinical trials.
+For example, as a result of the COVID-19 pandemic, there could be delays in the procurement of materials or manufacturing supply chain for one or more of our product candidates, which could delay or othervise impact our preclinical studies and our ongoing or planned future clinical trials.
 Additionally, all of our preclinical studies are conducted by CROs, which could be discontinued or delayed as a result of the pandemic.
-It is also likely that the disproportionate impact of COVID-19 on hospitals and clinical sites will have an impact on recruitment and retention for our ongoing and planned future clinical trials sites for product candidates similar to ours have experienced, and others may experience in the future, delays in collecting, receiving and analyzing data from patients enrolled in clinical trials such sites, limitation or suspension of on-site visits by patients, or patients' reluctance to visit the clinical trial sites during the pandemic and we may experience similar delays if and when we begin clinical trials.
+It is also likely that the disproportionate impact of COVID-19 on hospitals and clinical sites will have an impact on recruitment and retention for our ongoing and planned future clinical trials.
+In addition, certain clinical trial sites for product candidates similar to ours have experienced, and others may experience in the future, delays in collecting, receiving and analyzing data from patients encoded in clinical trials due to limited staff at such sites, limitation or suspension of on-site visits by patients, or patients' reluctance to visit the clinical trial sites during the pandemic and we may experience similar delays if and when we begin clinical trials.
 CROs have also made certain adjustments to the operation of such clinical trials and the findings from these trials.
-Many of these adjustments are new and untested, may not be effective, may increase costs, and may have unforeseen effects on the errollment, progression of our activities and completion of our preclinical studies, the continuation of our ongoing clinical trials, patient selection or enrollment or in the progression of our activities related to our ongoi
+Many of these adjustments are new and untested, may not be effective, may increase costs, and may have unforeseen effects on the enrollment, progress and completion of these clinical trials and the findings from these trials.
+While we are currently continuing our preclinical attivities and prog

 We may be required to develop and implement additional clinical trial policies and procedures designed to help protect subjects from COVID-19.
-For example, in March 2020, the FDA issued a guidance, which the FDA subsequently updated, on conducting clinical trials during the pandemic, which describes a number of considerations for sponsors of clinical trials impacted by the pandemic, including the requirement to include in the clinical trial report contingency measures implemented to manage the clinical trial, and any disruption of the clinical trials as a result of the COVID-19 pandemic, among others.
+For example, in March 2020, the FDA issued a guidance, which the FDA subsequently updated, on conducting clinical trials during the pandemic, which describes a number of considerations for sponsors of clinical trials impacted by the pandemic, including the requirement to include in the clinical trial report contingency measures implemented to manage the clinical trial, and any disruption of the clinical trial as a result of the COVID-19 pandemic, among others.
 In June 2020, the FDA also issued a guidance on good manufacturing practice considerations for responding to COVID-19 infection in employees in drug products manufacturing, including recommendations for manufacturing controls to prevent contamination of drugs.
-Other COVID-19 industry guidance documents issued by the FDA include further updates to previous guidance documents as well as guidance regarding remote interactive evaluations of drug manufacturing and biological product inspections.
+Other COVID-19 infection is guidance documents as well as guidance regarding remote interactive evaluations of drug manufacturing and biological product inspections.
 In view of the spread of the COVID-19 variants, the FDA may issue additional guidance and policies that may materially impact our business and clinical development timelines.
 Changes to existing policies and regulations can increase our compliance costs or delay our clinical plans.